davideagno/davideagno.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral associate at the [Department of Statistical Science] of [Duke University](https://www.unipd.it/en/), where I work with Prof. [Bruno Scarpa](https://homes.stat.unipd.it/brunoscarpa.html).
+I am a Postdoctoral associate at the Department of Statistical Science of Duke University, where I work with Prof. David Dunson.

 I am a silent guy, but I can speak for days about sports and [mountains](https://maphub.net/davide_agnoletto/escursioni).